leynadm/leynadm/README.md

 - Content ideation, communication style selection, and drafting tools
 - The app builds a brand context over time, allowing for better, more tailored outputs
 - Campaign planning and brand audit scheduling
+- Research agent for up-to-date information
-- Credit system for token usage tracking
+- Credit system for token usage tracking for each user
 - BYOK (bring your own key) support with secure storage via Supabase Vault

----

-#### 💪 [fitPowerUp](https://fitpowerup.com/) — Dragon Ball Z Fitness App

-My first full-stack project.
-A fitness tracker that gamifies workouts with DBZ-inspired progression mechanics.

-**Tech:** React · TypeScript · Firebase · Material UI · IndexedDB · Recharts

-**Features:**
-- Progressive Web App with offline-first architecture
-- Local workout storage via IndexedDB with Firestore sync
+- Integrates with Canva
-- Analytics dashboard for tracking progress over time
-- CSV data export

-**Traction:** 150+ registered users

 ---